Richard L. Monfort, Owner/Chairman & Chief Executive Officer

 Individually, Monfort was the 2008 recipient of the United Way of Weld County Humanitarian of the Year Award—an award his father, Kenny Monfort, received twenty years earlier.

-Monfort spent 25 years in the cattle business, primarily with his family's company.
-He became president of Monfort of Colorado, Inc., a subsidiary of ConAgra, in 1987 and in 1991 became president and CEO of ConAgra Red Meats.
+Monfort spent 25 years in the cattle business, primarily with his family’s company.
+In 1987, he was named president of Monfort of Colorado, Inc., a subsidiary of ConAgra, and in 1991 became president and CEO of ConAgra Red Meats.
 After retiring from ConAgra in 1995, he helped launch the Montera Cattle Company in 1996.
-Currently, he owns the Hyatt Regency Indian Wells Resort & Spa in Indian Wells, Calif. as well as the Macaroni Grill Restaurant chain.

-Born April 27, 1954, Monfort makes his home in Greeley, Colo., and he has three children: daughter Lyndsey (and son-in-law Aaron Graber) and sons Walker and Sterling who both work with him at the Colorado Rockies.
+Monfort has three children: daughter Dr. Lyndsey Grae M.D. and sons Walker and Sterling, who both work with him at the Colorado Rockies.
+Dick currently resides in Denver with his wife Karen.